 - Café New York

-That is one you find in every book about Budapest and even though it is very cheesy it is a must see with all the paintings, gold and the wonderful fassade.
+That is one you find in every book about Budapest and even though it is very cheesy it is a must see with all the paintings, gold and the wonderful building itself.
 If you fancy to go in there I do not recommend the coffee, rather the hot chocolate.

 - Wine Festival

 No year without wine festival in Budapest.
-For me the wine festival is a set event in the calendar because it is a cosy event which gives you a good view on the Hungarian Wine culture which is extremely interesting if you like good wines.
-Here nearly all wineyards will exhibit so you can taste the different regions and cellars.
+For me the wine festival is a set event in the calendar because it is a cozy event which gives you a good view on the Hungarian Wine culture which is extremely interesting if you like good wines.
+Here nearly all vineyards will exhibit so you can taste the different regions and cellars.

 - Pálinka and Sausage Festival